 I am also with him everyday as he struggles to manage even very low – demand schedules, let alone the complex environment of school.

-I know the irreparable damage that would be caused to my son’s mental health, if we ignored all of the evidence he has shown us, of which there is so much.
+I know the irreparable damage that would be caused to his whole wellbeing, if we ignored all of the evidence he has shown us, of which there is so much.

-In a week when I am expected to feel some sadness, I most predominantly feel immense gratitude.
+In a week when I am expected to feel some sadness, I predominantly feel immense gratitude.
 Gratitude that my son has been able to unequivocally communicate to us what he needs.
-I feel thankful that his needs have also been assessed and reported on by some key professionals.
+I feel thankful that his needs have also been assessed and reported by some key professionals.
 I feel thankful that we have a specialist assessment report that recommends a non school based education.
-I feel thankful that we have been able to really hear our son and reflect on the journey that we have already been on as a family.
+I feel thankful that we have been able to tune into the needs of his neurodivegent bodymind.
 I also feel immense gratitude for all those who have helped us to gain this understanding of his identity.

 Together, my boy, we can and we will figure this out.